 top of page

-This butterfly is quite common in central and southern Europe, Asia Minor, Persia and Afghanistan, migrating northwards in the summer.
-In Central Asia, the Bath white ranges from Baluchistan, Peshawar, Chitral, Kashmir and along the Himalayas right across the Central Himalayas up to Darjeeling.
+This butterfly is quite common in central and southern Europe, Asia Minor, Persia and Afghanistan, migrating northward in the summer.
+In Central Asia, the Bath White ranges from Baluchistan, Peshawar, Chitral, Kashmir and along the Himalayas right across the Central Himalayas up to Darjeeling.

 The butterfly appears to be extending its range westwards along the Himalayas.